lexbailey/joy2uinput/PACKAGING.md

 3. joy2uinput-mapgen:
-    contains the joy2u-mapgen binary and its man page as with the mappings package, this is not a dependency for joy2uinput, but should be recommended if possible.
+    contains the joy2u-mapgen binary and its man page as with the mappings package, this is not a dependency for joy2uinput, but should be recommended if possible. similar to joy2uinput, installation of this package should make sure that uinput is loaded and has appropriate permissions

     depends on:
         this package depends on all the same things as joy2uinput does.